Matex600/Fat-Stack-Coffee/README.md

 * Would your business have a budget to spend on advertising?
 Or would it need to work with free or low-cost options to market itself?

-    * At the beginning the business would need to focus on free advertisement And market itself
+    * At the beginning, the business would need to focus on free advertisement And market itself
-    Once the business picks up the budget could increase according to the buinesss revenue.
+    Once the business picks up the budget could increase according to the business revenue.

 ### Keyword Research

 * What do your users need?
-    * My users need a product “coffee” for their daily work because they are coders who typically spend a long time infront of a computer screen and it may help them with a high quality coffee.
+    * My users need a product “coffee” for their daily work because they are coders who typically spend a long time in front of a computer screen and it may help them with a high-quality coffee.

 * What information and features can you provide to meet those needs?

-    * Add to cart button, product description, volume of product, pricing, product search.
+    * Add to cart button, product description, the volume of product, pricing, and product search.

 * How can you make the information easy to understand?

-    * Clear font and font colours as well as a accessible colour scheme across site.
+    * Clear font and font colors as well as an accessible color scheme across the site.

-* How can you demonstrate expertise, authoritativeness and trustworthiness in your content?
+* How can you demonstrate expertise, authoritativeness, and trustworthiness in your content?

     * Keep content up to date